joaomilho/Enterprise/README.md

 ```

 Every Enterprise™ program _must_ begin with a copyright notice, else it will
-not compile and fail with an `UnexpectedOpenSourceException` error.
+not compile and fail with an `UnexpectedNonDisruptiveOpenSourceException` error.

 It's customary to cover any non trivial implementation in Enterprise™ with a
 copyright (and a comment).
 On top of that add an NDA comment (see below).